 Study of Asthma and Air Pollution (SAAP), Principal Investigator, Gerald Teague, MD

 The Study of Acid Reflux in Children with Asthma (SARCA), Principal Investigator, Gerald Teague, MD

 Severe Asthma Research Program (SARP), Principal Investigator, Gerald Teague, MD

 Pharmacologic treatment of congenital nephrogenic diabetes insipidus - A proof of concept study, Principal Investigator, Jeff Sands, MD

 The ACTSI works in educational partnership with Emory University, Morehouse School of Medicine and Georgia Institute of Technology, as part of a national consortium to improve the way biomedical research is conducted across the country.
 The consortium, funded through the Clinical and Translational Science Awards (CTSA), shares a common vision to reduce the time it takes for laboratory discoveries to become treatments for patients, and to engage communities in clinical research efforts.
 ACTSI also helps to fulfill the critical need to train the next generation of clinical researchers.
 The CTSA initiative is led by the National Center for Research Resources at the National Institutes of Health.

-If you are an Emory, MSM, or GA Tech clinical investigator and would like to utilize these sites through a CIN supported mechanism, please visit the ACTSI website, and follow the protocol submission instructions.
-If you have questions, please contact Debora Clem, CIN Program Manager (404-712-1993 or firstname.lastname@example.org).
+If you are an Emory, MSM, or GA Tech clinical investigator and would like to utilize these sites through a GCRCs supported mechanism, please visit the ACTSI website, and follow the protocol submission instructions.
+If you have questions, please contact Debora Clem, GCRCs Program Manager (404-712-1993 or firstname.lastname@example.org).